SFDO-Tooling/Metecho/docs/metecho-how-to.md

     a different one.
   - If you want to create a single Task, select `Create` to save and navigate to your new Task.
-  - If you want to create this Task, plus additional Tasks that are unrelated to each other, select `Create & New`.
+  - If you want to create this Task, plus additional Tasks, select `Create & New`.

     ![create tasks modal with create, create & new options](/docs/create-task-modal.jpg?raw=true)